• Free shipping on all orders

 2. Monitor Water Consumption

 Keep an eye on how much water your puppy drinks throughout the day.
 This will help you establish their normal intake and identify any sudden changes.
-Remember, not all dogs are the same as each of them may have their own individual drinking habits.
+Remember, not all dogs are the same; each has unique drinking habits.
 Before identifying the unusual, it’s important to be familiar with what’s normal!

 3. Encourage Hydration During Exercise

-If you engage in physical activities with your puppy, offer them water breaks to prevent dehydration.
-Carry a collapsible water bowl and offer small amounts of water during breaks.
+If you engage in physical activities with your puppy, offer water breaks to prevent dehydration.
+Carry a collapsible water bowl and provide small amounts of water during breaks.

 4. Consider Water Temperature